 On and off the mat during course of the season be professional, be courteous, and be vigilant.
 It is incumbent upon all of us to set a good example for the student-athletes with whom we will interact with very closely during the year.
 Athletics plays a tremendous role in the shaping and development of our student-athletes and encouraging good sporting behavior is an important tool in the developmental toolbox.
-We are responsible for teaching, supporting and promoting good sportsmanship.
-Contestants are expected to exhibit proper sporting behavior when engaging with their opponents, opposing coaches, referees and fans alike.
+We are responsible for teaching, supporting, and promoting good sportsmanship.
+Contestants are expected to exhibit proper sporting behavior when engaging with their opponents, opposing coaches, referees, and fans alike.
 We must be consistent in enforcing sportsmanship norms from the opening handshake to the final whistle.
-On one hand our objective is to encourage and acknowledge acts of good sportsmanship, and on the other, to discourage unsporting behavior and acts by appropriate penalty.
-One of our most important functions is to be a positive role model to the athletes we serve.
+On one hand our objective is to encourage and acknowledge acts of good sportsmanship, and on the other, to discourage unsporting behavior and acts by appropriate penalty administration.
+One of our most important functions is to be positive role models for the athletes we serve.
 By working to promote and acknowledge good sportsmanship, we will be a constructive influence on the participating athletes.

-The Top Ten List for Success (pages 48 and 49, courtesy of the NFHS) generalizes what we can all do to become masters of our craft.
+The Top Ten List for Success (pages 48 and 49 below, courtesy of the NFHS) generalizes what we can all do to become masters of our craft.
+Note: the first illustration on page 48 is outdated in view of the gender-neutral skin and grooming checks in full legal uniform.